-Do you have a great project idea but need funding to make it happen?
+Do you have a great Thesis idea but need funding to make it happen?

 If you need more than the initial amount to implement your project

-Honors supports a select number of Capstone Projects with Crown Awards and Wise-Marcus 50-Year Friendship Awards.
+Honors supports a select number of Thesis Projects with Crown Awards and Wise-Marcus 50-Year Friendship Awards.
 Each year we fund approximately 25 projects with up to $5,000 per project.

-Additionally, a distinguished Honors alum, Dr. Lynne Parker, has sponsored the Parker Award for Women in Science, which funds a female student's Capstone project in a science field each year.
+Additionally, a distinguished Honors alum, Dr. Lynne Parker, has sponsored the Parker Award for Women in Science, which funds a female student's Thesis project in a science field each year.

 Funding can make additional research opportunities, materials, or travel available to you, helping you produce an even more impressive final project.
 Additionally, it's a valuable professional experience: learning to create a budget and argue on behalf of your project prepares you for future grant writing and application processes.

 - reimbursement for research materials, supplies and expenses

 - other necessary and reasonable expenses

 - in unusual cases, students may be awarded summer living expenses to work on the project.

 - In some cases we’ll reimburse you for expenditures that you’ve already incurred.